Dark matter silences Cepheids in the Galactic Center: Discussion and Conclusions

-{Assuming Cepheids did form, a top-heavy IMF with slope $\alpha = 0.45$--$1.7$ (indicated by GC observations \cite{2010ApJ...708..834B,2013ApJ...764..155L}) predicts that $45$--$64\%$ of the expected population ($3$--$11~\msun$) would be missing due to DM annihilation.~Thus, even under favorable astrophysical conditions, the selective absence of short-period Cepheids constitutes a potential signature of WIMP dark matter heating.
+Assuming Cepheids did form, a top-heavy IMF with slope $\alpha = 0.45$--$1.7$ (indicated by GC observations \cite{2010ApJ...708..834B,2013ApJ...764..155L}) predicts that $45$--$64\%$ of the expected population ($3$--$11~\msun$) would be missing due to DM annihilation, \vtwo{in scenarios with our fiducial DM density of 10$^5$~GeV~cm$^{-3}$.}~Thus, even under favorable astrophysical conditions, the selective absence of short-period Cepheids constitutes a potential signature of WIMP dark matter heating. \vtwo{In scenarios with even marginally higher DM densities, the blue loop can be suppressed across the entire Cepheid mass range, leading to the non-detection of Cepheids in the galactic center.
+It is worth noting that these effects may be combined due to the sharply rising DM densities in the central region of the Milky Way, producing a radially dependent maximum Cepheid mass that would be indicative of DM contributions as it would be difficult to fit via only astrophysical mechanisms.}

+\vtwo{Should the lack of observed Cepheids at the galactic center persist into the JWST/NIRCam and ELT/MICADO era, the degeneracies mentioned in Sec.~\ref{sec:Cepheid_intro} motivate a systematic exploration of stellar physics uncertainties in conjunction with DM heating.~Such a multidimensional study is computationally intensive and beyond the scope of this work, whose aim is to establish the existence and magnitude of the DM-induced suppression mechanism. }